-So, you’ve always enjoyed making your own outfits for dress-up parties, but never considered trying to make money from it?
-Well, if you get into the weird and wonderful world of cosplay, there are several ways to earn cash from your hobby.
+Have you always enjoyed making your own outfits for dress-up parties, but never thought of making money out of it?
+Well, if you get into the weird and wonderful world of cosplay, you can earn cash while having fun.

 Here’s a little round-up of everything you need to know: